 Virtualization has become prevalent in all areas of our infrastructure, from the datacenter, to our remote offices.
-Virtualizing remote offices brings additional challenges to organizations, beyond just the initial deployment.
-One of the most difficult aspects can justifying the licensing costs to provide a redundant infrastructure in a remote or branch office.
-VMware vSphere Remote Brach Office editions solve this problem by providing an alternate licensing model for small VMware vSphere deployments.
+Virtualizing the ROBO (a common term used for remote or branch offices) brings additional challenges to organizations, beyond just the initial deployment.
+One of the most difficult aspects of vSphere ROBO management can be justifying the licensing costs to provide a redundant infrastructure in remote office.
+VMware vSphere Remote Brach Office editions solve this problem by providing an alternate licensing model for small VMware vSphere deployments and ROBOs.

-Many times, it can be difficult to justify licensing multiple ESXi hosts in a remote or branch office. vSphere Remote Branch Office editions solve this problem, allowing for organizations to take advantage of vSphere clustering features for even the smallest deployments.
-In addition, vSphere Remote Branch Office allows you to manage your remote hosts from your centralized vCenter deployment. vSphere Remote Branch Office comes in two editions: Standard and Advanced.
+Many times, it can be difficult to justify licensing a vSphere ROBO. vSphere Remote Branch Office editions solve this problem, allowing for organizations to take advantage of vSphere clustering features for even the smallest deployments.
+In addition, vSphere ROBO allows you to manage your remote hosts from your centralized vCenter deployment. vSphere ROBO comes in two editions: Standard and Advanced.

-In terms of remote management and deployment, vSphere Branch Office Advanced adds Host Profiles and Auto Deploy.
+In terms of remote management and deployment, vSphere ROBO advanced adds Host Profiles and Auto Deploy.
 If you are currently using these features in your VMware vSphere environment, using them in your remote and branch offices make sense.
-However, if you are not, you may be better off selecting VMware vSphere Remote Branch Office Standard.
-The other feature to think about is Distributed Switches, which is a part of vSphere Remote Branch Office Advanced.
+However, if you are not, you may be better off selecting VMware vSphere ROBO Standard.
+The other feature to think about is Distributed Switches, which is a part of VMware vSphere ROBO Advanced.

-From a list price perspective, vSphere Remote Branch Office Advanced is more cost effective than licensing vSphere Enterprise Plus, which has a list price of USD $3,495.00 per processor.
-If your ESXi host has more than one processor, this cost can quickly add up. vSphere Remote Branch offices eliminates this problem, and allows for multiple hosts to be deployed.
+From a list price perspective, vSphere ROBO Advanced is more cost effective than licensing vSphere Enterprise Plus, which has a list price of USD $3,495.00 per processor.
+If your ESXi host has more than one processor, this cost can quickly add up. vSphere ROBO eliminates this problem, and allows for multiple hosts to be deployed.
 One key reason this is recommended is to take advantage of vSphere High Availability in order to protect against host hardware failure.

 Need a refresher on what is included with vSphere Enterprise Plus Features?
 Be sure to check out Comparing vSphere Editions: vSphere Standard and vSphere Enterprise Plus.